vla-diffu-switch/vla-diffu-switch.github.io/README.md

 This is the repository that contains source code for the [website](https://cyber-alligater.github.io/vla_diff_web/).

-If you find Nerfies useful for your work please cite:
+If you find this project useful for your work please cite:
 ```
 @article{xxxx
   author    = {Cheng Pan, Kai Junge, Josie Huhges},